buildingu/bu-web/main/README.md

   );
 };
 ```
-In the example above a **difference error** will happen since `useState` is only a client-side hook.
+In the example above, a **difference error** will happen since `useState` is only a client-side hook.
 The server doesn't run JavaScript like the `useState`, it just renders the initial HTML.
 So, the server wouldn't know about the conditional rendering of the `<div>` element based on the show state, since the initial state is true, thus causing a difference in the server-rendered HTML and the client-rendered HTML.

 _How to fix this difference:_
 ```JavaScript